NMD03/typst-uds/template.typ

 #let acroStates = state("acronymStates", ());

 #let english_pack = (
-	degree_1: "for the",
-	degree_2: "from the Course of Studies Computer Science",
 	by: "by",
 	time_period: "Time Period",
-	student_id_course: "Student ID, Course",
+        student_id: "Student ID",
 	company: "Company",
-	supervisor: "Supervisor in the Company",
+	supervisor: "Advisor",
+        first_referee: "1.
+Referee",
+        second_referee: "2.
+Referee",
 	decleration: (type, title) => [
 		= Author's Declaration

-		Hereby I solemnly declare:

-		+ that this #type, titled #text(style: "italic")[#title] is entirely the product of my own scholarly work, unless otherwise indicated in the text or references, or acknowledged below;

-		+ I have indicated the thoughts adopted directly or indirectly from other sources at the appropriate places within the document;

-		+ this #type has not been submitted either in whole or part, for a degree at this or any other university or institution;

-		+ I have not published this #type in the past;

-		// + the printed version is equivalent to the submitted one.

-		I am aware that a dishonest declaration will entail legal consequences.
+                I declare under oath that I have prepared the paper at hand independently and without the help of others and that I have not used any other sources and resources than the ones stated.
+Parts that have been taken literally or correspondingly from published or unpublished texts or other sources have been labelled as such.
+This paper has not been presented to any examination board in the same or similar form before.
 	],
 	abstract: "Abstract",
 	contents: "Contents",